Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Results and Comparison with Established Methods

-Figure \ref{fig:gaussian_dispersion} shows the time evolution of the coordinate dispersion $\sigma^2(t)$ at zero temperature ($T=0$), computed using our stochastic method (data points) compared to the analytical formula Eq.~\eqref{eq:analytical_sigma} (solid line).
-The parameters are $\sigma_0=1$, $\gamma=\pi/2$, $\varepsilon=0.5$, and $m=\hbar=1$.
-The perfect agreement validates the core numerical implementation: our method of sampling noise from the zero-point spectral density and weighting trajectories via the Wigner preparation function accurately reproduces exact quantum results.
+Figure \ref{fig:gaussian_dispersion} shows the time evolution of the coordinate dispersion $\sigma^2(t)$ at zero temperature, computed using our stochastic method compared to the analytical formula Eq.~\eqref{eq:analytical_sigma}.
+The parameters are $\sigma_0=1$, $g = 1$, $\varepsilon=0.5$, and $m=\hbar=1$.
+The good agreement validates the core numerical implementation: our method of sampling noise from the zero-point spectral density and weighting trajectories via the Wigner preparation function accurately reproduces exact quantum results.